 Each gardening tool can come in various designs, materials, and prices.
-Considering your safety and comfort can simplify your buying decisions and help you prioritise tools.
+Considering your safety and comfort can simplify your buying decisions and help you prioritize tools.

-Here are some additional tips when putting together your gardening tools:
+Here are some additional tips when putting together your gardening tools and equipment:

 Don’t scrimp on the cost of the tools but don’t splurge either.
 Choose tools that are a balance of comfort, functionality, and your budget.

 As for storage, don’t leave any of your professional gardening tools lying around in your backyard or garage.
 You can hire someone to build you a small garden tool shed where you can properly store your tools.